KrishnaswamyLab/NN-LossLandscape-PHATE/README.md

-This folder contains code for the NeurIPS 2021 submission "Exploring the geometry and topology of neural network loss landscapes".
+This folder contains code for the paper "Exploring the geometry and topology of neural network loss landscapes", published at the 20th Symposium on Intelligent Data Analysis (IDA) 2022

 ## Origin of the code
 Code has been adapted from the following GitHub repositories made available online through the MIT license: